 » Michigan Adult Congenital Heart Center (MACH)

-Adult congenital heart patients include individuals 18 and older who were successfully diagnosed and treated as children, as well as adults diagnosed with heart defects for the first time.
-As they grow older, these patients are at risk for valve problems, heart failure, heart infection, stroke, and arrhythmia, so they require highly specialized care throughout their lives.
+Adult congenital heart patients include individuals 18 years and older who were successfully diagnosed and treated as children, as well as those adults who are diagnosed with heart defects for the first time.
+As children with heart disease grow older, they are at risk for re-intervention for variety of reasons such as valve problems, heart failure, heart infection, stroke, arrhythmia, and heart block, so they require ongoing monitoring and highly specialized care throughout their lives.

-The physicians on staff with the Michigan Adult Congenital Heart Center (MACH), part of the Detroit Medical Center, work together to provide excellent outcomes for adult congenital heart disease patients.
-MACH combines the expertise of pediatric and adult cardiologists and cardiovascular surgeons who specialize in the health needs of adults with congenital heart disease.
+The physicians on staff at the DMC’s Michigan Adult Congenital Heart Center (MACH), work together to provide multi-disciplinary care for adults with congenital heart disease.
+MACH physician combines the expertise of congenital heart disease in adults and cardiovascular surgeons who specialize in the health needs of adults with congenital heart disease.

 DMC’s Michigan Adult Congenital Heart Center Provides Comprehensive Expertise

-MACH is a joint program of the Children’s Hospital of Michigan, Harper University Hospital and Hutzel Women’s Hospital with all services conveniently located on one campus in Detroit’s midtown cultural center.
-Our highly experienced physicians care for patients as they mature and potentially develop age-related complications or special health needs.
+MACH is a joint program of the Children’s Hospital of Michigan, Harper University Hospital and Hutzel Women’s Hospital.
+The services are conveniently located on one campus in Detroit’s midtown cultural medical center.
+Highly experienced physicians care for these patients as they get older, get pregnant and potentially develop time or age-related complications or special health needs.

-The program includes consultation with high-risk maternal fetal medicine specialists and geneticists who evaluate the potential hereditary aspects of congenital heart disease.
+The program includes consultation with high-risk maternal fetal medicine specialists, fetal echocardiographers and geneticists who evaluate the potential hereditary aspects of congenital heart disease.
 Each year, MACH physicians care for congenital heart patients at more than 800 visits.

-The Michigan Adult Congenital Heart Center (MACH) specialists on staff are committed to ongoing communication with your primary care physician to provide effective, coordinated treatment for you.
-Your physician will receive a consult report within one week of your first visit to the MACH clinic and regular follow-up reports.
-MACH patients see the same physicians and nurse coordinator for each appointment to provide continuity of care and better service to you.
+The Michigan Adult Congenital Heart Center (MACH) specialists on staff are committed to ongoing communication with the patient’s primary care physician to provide effective, coordinated treatment.
+The primary care physicians receive a detailed consult report within one week of the first visit to the MACH clinic and regular follow-up reports.
+MACH patient visits are coordinated in such a way that they see the same physician and nurse coordinator for each appointment to provide continuity of care and better service.

 Easy Access to Appointments and Information

-Learn more about related heart services at Children's Hospital of Michigan by clicking the following links.
+Learn more about related heart services at the Children's Hospital of Michigan by clicking the following links.